andrewmarkle/andrewmarkle/README.md

 I'm a staff software engineer at [Fullscript](https://fullscript.com).

+I really ❤️ working in Ruby.
+I'm a father with 2 kids.
+I live in Ottawa, Canada.

 <!--
 **andrewmarkle/andrewmarkle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.